 - Confusing continuation with consolidation: Not every period of sideways movement leads to a continuation.

-The fix: Only trade the pattern after the price breaks out in the direction of the long-term trend and is validated by Volume and Momentum Indicators. - Entering too early without confirmation: This is the most costly mistake.
+The fix: Only trade the pattern after the price breaks out in the direction of the long-term trend and is validated by Momentum Indicators (and Volume where applicable). - Entering too early without confirmation: This is the most costly mistake.

 The fix: Strict adherence to patient trading.
 Always wait for the confirmation candle to close outside the pattern’s boundary to avoid immediate false breakouts. - Overtrading with continuation patterns: Seeing these patterns everywhere leads to taking too many low-quality setups.